 * To learn more about availability zones and available services support in these regions, contact your Microsoft sales or customer representative.
 For the upcoming regions that will support availability zones, see Azure geographies.

 Azure services that support availability zones, including zonal and zone-redundant offerings, are continually expanding.

 Three types of Azure services support availability zones: zonal, zone-redundant, and always-available services.
 You can combine all three of these approaches to architecture when you design your reliability strategy.

-- Zonal services: A resource can be deployed to a specific, self-selected availability zone to achieve more stringent latency or performance requirements.
+Zonal services: A resource can be deployed to a specific, self-selected availability zone to achieve more stringent latency or performance requirements.
 Resiliency is self-architected by replicating applications and data to one or more zones within the region.
-Resources can be pinned to a specific zone.
-For example, virtual machines, managed disks, or standard IP addresses can be pinned to a specific zone, which allows for increased resiliency by having one or more instances of resources spread across zones.
+Resources are aligned to a selected zone.
+For example, virtual machines, managed disks, or standard IP addresses can be aligned to a same zone, which allows for increased resiliency by having multiple instances of resources deployed to different zones.

-- Zone-redundant services: Resources are replicated or distributed across zones automatically.
-For example, zone-redundant services replicate the data across three zones so that a failure in one zone doesn't affect the high availability of the data.
+Zone-redundant services: Resources are replicated or distributed across zones automatically.
+For example, zone-redundant services replicate the data across multiple zones so that a failure in one zone doesn't affect the high availability of the data.